CLincat/vulcat/README_en-us.md

 * If you have any ideas, suggestions, or bugs, you can issue

 **Web applications that currently support scanning:**
-> AlibabaDruid, AlibabaNacos, ApacheAirflow, ApacheAPISIX, ApacheFlink, ApacheSolr, ApacheStruts2, ApacheTomcat, Cicso, Django, Fastjson, Spring, ThinkPHP, Weblogic, Yonyou
+> AlibabaDruid, AlibabaNacos, ApacheAirflow, ApacheAPISIX, ApacheFlink, ApacheSolr, ApacheStruts2, ApacheTomcat, AppWeb, Cicso, Django, F5-BIG-IP, Fastjson, Keycloak, Spring, ThinkPHP, Ueditor, Weblogic, Yonyou

 <details>
 <summary><b>The current web vulnerabilities that support scanning: [Click on]</b></summary>